rmettig/rmettig.github.io/research.md

 I currently work with [Dr. Golden G. Richard III](https://www.cct.lsu.edu/~golden/) at the LSU Applied Cybersecurity Lab, where a lot of the research is focused around Digital Forensics and Incident Response.
 I am also a staff advisor for the [LSU OT Cyber Clinic](https://www.lsu.edu/cyberclinic/index.php).

-My research interests lie in reverse engineering and binary analysis.
-Thus far, most of it has focused on malware analysis and on doing memory forensics with the [Volatility Framework](https://github.com/volatilityfoundation).
+My research interests lie in reverse engineering, binary analysis, threat intelligence and systems security.
+So far, most of it has focused on malware analysis and on doing memory forensics with the [Volatility Framework](https://github.com/volatilityfoundation).

 I currently serve on the [DFRWS USA Technical Program Committee](https://dfrws.org/conferences/dfrws-usa-2026/), and I have served on the [CPF committee for BSidesNYC](https://web.archive.org/web/20251019025433/https://bsidesnyc.org/about/).